 The eCommerce store owners can categorize create audiences and monitor their activities within the app.

-When you look into the sats of the purchased users you can see
+When you look into the stats of the purchased users you can see:

 - The number of users that have made the purchase among the total app user